+US denies flying spy balloons over China airspace

-China prepares to shoot down ‘object’ near naval base after US downs fourth in 8 days
+US denies flying spy balloons over China airspace as Beijing looks to shoot down ‘object’ by naval base

-‘Relevant authorities’ preparing to shoot object near Jianggezhuang Naval Base in Qingdao
+White House national security spokesman John Kirby swiftly shut down China’s latest claims

 Related video: Montana Democrat calls balloon incidents ‘nothing short of craziness’

+White House national security spokesman John Kirby swiftly shut down China’s latest claims.

+“Not true.
+Not doing it.
+Just absolutely not true,” Mr Kirby said in an interview with MSNBC.
+“We are not flying balloons over China.”

-China is preparing to take down an unidentified “object” flying above waters near a major naval base in Qingdao.
+Mr Kirby’s denial followed reports that Beijing is preparing to shoot down an unidentified “object” flying above waters near a major naval base in Qingdao.

-The “relevant authorities” are preparing to shoot down the “object”, a worker at a marine development authority in Qingdoa’s Jimo district told local news outlet The Paper about the plans, reported Bloomberg.
+The “relevant authorities” in China are preparing to shoot down an “object” near one of its naval bases, a worker at the marine development authority in Qingdoa’s Jimo district told local news outlet The Paper, according to Bloomberg.

 The anonymous worker was not told what the “object” was.